-The Story Behind the Tiny Satellites That Went Rogue
+Launching Rogue Satellites Into Space Was a ‘Mistake’

 Spangelo is a former systems engineer at NASA’s Jet Propulsion Laboratory and Google.
 She has a doctorate in aerospace engineering from the University of Michigan and last year participated in astronaut training in Canada, where she was born.
 She founded Swarm in Palo Alto, California, in 2016.

 Through Swarm, Spangelo sought to develop and launch a constellation of at least 100 small satellites.
-The satellites would form a communications network that would allow internet-connected devices, from tiny sensors to mobile phones, to talk to each other back on Earth.
+The satellites would form a communications network that would allow internet-connected devices, from tiny sensors to mobile phones, to talk to one another back on Earth.
 For example, a rural farmer with an internet-connected phone could use the network to receive data from devices placed in crop fields.

-In April 2017, Swarm submitted an application to the FCC for a launch license for the satellites that would test this mission: the SpaceBEEs—“Space” for space, BEEs for Basic Electronic Elements.
+In April 2017, Swarm submitted an application to the FCC for a launch license for the satellites that would test this mission: the SpaceBEEs—“Space” for space, “BEEs” for basic electronic elements.
 The SpaceBEEs look like thick coasters; each measures 10 centimeters in length and width, and 2.8 centimeters in height.
-The document outlined the proposed satellites’ design and operations, as well as Swarm’s plans to launch them using the Polar Satellite Launch Vehicle, India’s rocket launch system.
+The document outlined the proposed satellites’ design and operations, as well as Swarm’s plans to launch them using the Polar Satellite Launch Vehicle, India’s rocket-launch system.

 In December 2017, the FCC responded with a denial.
 The agency said the SpaceBees would be too small to be tracked reliably by the U.S. Space Surveillance Network, a military-operated system that catalogs all artificial objects orbiting Earth.
 Officials seemed to believe this would create a dangerous situation, in which satellite operators might be unable to anticipate and avoid collisions with the SpaceBees.
-“We cannot conclude that a grant of this application is in the public interest,” wrote Anthony Serafini, the FCC’s experimental licensing branch chief, in the rejection notice.
+“We cannot conclude that a grant of this application is in the public interest,” wrote Anthony Serafini, the FCC’s experimental-licensing-branch chief, in the rejection notice.

 But in the intervening months, Swarm had moved forward with launch preparations, hoping that the FCC would approve its license before liftoff, which was scheduled for January.
 Spangelo said she wanted to wait for the agency’s approval, even as the launch date neared.